Ulladay-Hub/BMC/Join.md

 ## Prizes

-- Winners will receive [mention your prizes here].
+- Winners will receive a spot in the hall of fame.

 Happy coding and may the best submission win!
 ```